aitzeng/digital-aid-seattle-application/README.md

 Users are also able to edit donations.
 In the history section, clicking edit will cause the specified panel to become editable.
 Users can then change the names/types/quantity.
 If this was a more realistic application, the history would be tied to the user's account and not be adjustable to everyone.

+Users also have the option to be more specific with the type of donation in the editable field.
+I just wanted to showcase the easy drop down menu :D